George Brown (Canadian politician): 1857 election and subsequent legislature

-Brown organized a political convention on January 8, 1857, to unite his followers with Liberals who left the Hincks administration and Clear Grits.
+Brown helped organize a political convention on January 8, 1857, to unite his followers with Clear Grits and Liberals who left the Hincks administration.
+Brown served as one of the meeting's "joint secretaries of the local committee".
 This convention marked the Reform party's transition away from a radicalism and towards a political ideology more closely aligned with the liberal ideology in Britain.
+The meeting adopted a new political platform for Reformer that was mostly of the political positions of Brown and his newspaper.

 An election for the Parliament of the Province of Canada was held in November 1857.
-Brown was elected in two constituencies: Toronto and North Oxford.
-Although Brown's reformers won the majority of seats in Canada West, their allies in the Parti Rouge were unsuccessful in Canada East and Brown returned as an opposition member.
+Brown did not want to run for the seat in Lambton because its constituency concerns took up much of his time and he wanted to focus on Reform party matters.
+Brown accepted the candidacy nomination for North Oxford because it would have fewer constituency affairs and, since it often elected Liberal candidates, he could campaign for other Liberal candidates elsewhere in the province.
+In Toronto, a petition circulated for Brown to run for one of its two seats.
+It was signed by groups that traditionally did not support Reform candidates, such as Orangemen, who felt that Conservative candidates were cooperating too much with French Canadians.
+Brown decided to run in both constituencies, focusing his attention on the Toronto campaign.
+Brown was elected in both constituencies, and his Reformers won the majority of seats in Canada West.
+His allies in the Parti Rouge were unsuccessful in Canada East and Brown returned to the legislature as an opposition member.

+In the legislative session after the election, Brown served as the de facto leader of the opposition.
 On July 28, 1858, the cabinet of the Macdonald-Cartier administration resigned when the legislature rejected Ottawa as the new permanent capital of the province.
 Edmund Walker Head, the governor-general of Canada, asked Brown to form a new administration.
-Although Brown did not have a majority of support in the legislature, he nevertheless proposed a cabinet under a co-premiership with Antoine-Aimé Dorion.
-The Brown-Dorion administration was rejected by the legislature on August 2.
-Brown resigned on August 4 when Head refused to call a general election, and Macdonald and Cartier were able to form a new ministry with Alexander Tilloch Galt.
+Brown did not have a majority of support in the legislature, and he negotiated a cabinet under a co-premiership with Antoine-Aimé Dorion.
+Brown and the other members of his cabinet resigned their seats in parliament to run in a by-election, as was required by law.
+On August 2, the parliament passed an amendment stating that they did not approve of the administration, and Brown asked Head to call a general election.
+Head declined Brown's request, and on August 4, Brown resigned as co-Premier.
+Macdonald and Cartier were able to form a new ministry with Alexander Tilloch Galt.